 Liam Matthew Brockey is an historian of Early Modern Europe.
 His primary area of interest is the history of Southern Europe, with a focus on Portugal, its overseas empire, and Roman Catholicism.

-Professor Brockey is the editor and co-translator, with Mónica Leal da Silva, of the forthcoming edition of a selection of texts by António Vieira (1608-1697), titled Six Sermons (Oxford University Press, Winter 2018).
-This volume is the first time a substantial number of the famed Jesuit’s sermons have been translated into English, including Vieira’s Sexagesima Sermon and Sermon of the Good Thief.
+Most recently, Liam Brockey has worked with Mónica Leal da Silva on a volume of translations of texts by António Vieira (1608-1697), titled Six Sermons (Oxford University Press, March 2018).
+This book represents the first time that a substantial number of the famed Jesuit’s sermons have been rendered in English, including Vieira’s famed Sexagesima Sermon and Sermon of the Good Thief.
 These discourses, offered in pulpits in Brazil and Portugal, intend to reveal the specificity of Catholic sermons during the early modern period, as well as to offer new perspectives on pastoral practice in Europe and overseas mission territories.

 Liam Brockey earned his B.A. in History and Medieval Studies from the University of Notre Dame (1994) and his A.M. and Ph.D. in History from Brown University (2002).
 He has been a two-time recipient of grants from the J. William Fulbright Foundation (for study in Portugal and Italy) and has received several fellowships from the Luso-American Foundation in Lisbon, Portugal.
 Professor Brockey has been elected to membership in the Academia Portuguesa da História (founded in 1720), and, most recently, as President of the American Catholic Historical Association.

 Classes taught by Professor Brockey range from the introduction to World History to lecture courses on the Renaissance, Reformations, Catholicism, and the European Colonial Empires in the early modern period.
 In 2011, he was awarded the Richard E. Sullivan Endowed Award for Teaching Excellence.